-Holly has appeared on the Dr. Oz show to raise awareness for the issue of domestic minor sex trafficking, along with Tina Frundt (Founder of Courtney’s House), Lisa Ling (American journalist and advocate), and Kevin Perkins (Associate Deputy Director of the FBI).
+Holly has appeared on the Dr. Oz show to raise awareness for the issue of domestic minor sex trafficking, along with Tina Frundt (Founder of Courtney’s House) and Lisa Ling (American journalist and advocate).
 Holly’s story and advocacy has been featured via multiple media outlets, including Cosmopolitan magazine, the Brian Lehrer Show, Huffington Post, MSNBC, Al Jazeera, PBS NewsHour, and USA Today

 Holly submitted joint testimony to Congress in 2011 with labor trafficking survivor, Ima Matul (CAST, Mentari), in support of reauthorization of the Trafficking Victims Protection Act (TVPA).
 She also addressed the Virginia General Assembly in February 2012 in support of Senator Adam Ebbin’s bill SB 259, which would require the Board of Education to provide awareness and training materials for local school divisions on human trafficking, including strategies for the prevention of trafficking children.
 In 2014, Holly testified in Delaware and in New Hampshire for bills that would increase protections for victims of forced labor and sex trafficking.
 She also testified before the U.S. Congressional Subcommittee on Africa, Global Health, Global Human Rights, and International Organizations on the connection between sporting events and sex trafficking.
 In 2015, Holly testified before the U.S. Senate Judiciary Committee on behalf of two bills addressing human trafficking: the Justice for Victims of Trafficking Act and the Stop Exploitation Through Trafficking Act.